amirshq/ML-DL-Tutorials-/README.md

 # ML-DL-Tutorials-
 ML and DL Tutorials
 Read Me
 Welcome to my machine learning and deep learning repository!
-Here, I will be sharing various projects related to ML and DL that I have completed for tutorials and learning purposes.
+Here, I will be sharing various projects related to ML and DL that I have completed for tutorials and learning purposes

 Purpose
 The purpose of this repository is to provide a platform where anyone can access my projects related to machine learning and deep learning.
 These projects can be used as a learning resource for beginners, intermediate and advanced learners who are interested in ML and DL.